 Classic (Antique) Cushions are rare, timeless, and sophisticated jewels.
 In the trade, they are known as Old Miners.
 The Antique Cushion’s high-contrast faceting mutes color perception, so they look whiter than their modern counterparts.
 The Antique Cushion’s prized mix of fragmented brilliance and extreme dispersion is also unmatched.

 Cushion Brilliants are essentially round brilliants with a pillow-like shape.
 Their pavilion facets originate at the culet and extend to the girdle in a star-like fashion.
 A stone loses its spot on the top of the cushion’s Mount Olympus and becomes Cushion Brilliant when it matches at least three of the following criteria:

 – the crown angle is over 40°

 Cushion Modified combines radiant-cut facets with a cushion-shaped outline and soft, rounded corners.
 Modified Cushions have excessive brilliance without contrast, giving them a “crushed ice” look.
 Some facets terminate below the girdle.
 In places where the facets meet, they form bulges that complicate the ring’s construction and carry dead weight.

-Antique Cushions are closer to Step-Cut diamonds in the way they transform light.
-They don’t have the dreaded “crushed ice” look of Modern Cushions.
+Antique cushions are closer to step-cut diamonds in how they transform and return light.
+They don’t have the dreaded “crushed ice” look of modern cushions.

 The Modern Round Brilliant is a direct descendant of the European Cut.
 Both have the same round shape and 57 facets, not counting the culet.
 The proportions and angles have, however, changed drastically.

 Today, Old European Cut diamonds are found in vintage jewelry.
-They usually have poor symmetry and low color, and they are sometimes mistaken for antique cushions.
+They usually have poor symmetry, often confused with old miners.

 - Old European Cut diamonds have small tables and relatively high crowns.